The caveats, the chapters listing and the technical discussion are in Chapter 0 of the Weapons Locker – Melee Weapons document.

 In DCH, this can be done as Stretching: 00 with the No Fine Manipulation Limitation.
 This lowers the Base Cost to 5, since with 0 APs there’s no Factor Cost to affect.
 Then add Enhance (EV): 01 (cap is 08).
-The EV in question is only usable in specific kinds of Wrestling Combat Manoeuvres – where one yanks people toward them.
+The EV in question is only usable in specific kinds of Wrestling Combat Manoeuvres – where one yanks people toward them, or sweeps them prone.

 (Likewise, in early decades, the word “longsword” was used in RPGs for what we now call a broadsword.
 World of confusion, indeed.)

 The most well-known design may be the Japanese katana, but there are various European swords that are roughly the same, if straight-bladed.
 The Scottish claymore may be the best-known example.